 If you think you may have come across the Asian giant wasp, don’t hesitate to call your state department of entomology extension office to confirm the identification.

-And if you see any pest activity between your regularly scheduled treatments, simply give our Orlando office a call; we'll come back at no additional charge.
+And if you see any pest activity between your regularly scheduled treatments, simply give our Central Florida office a call; we'll come back at no additional charge.

-*Call us today before 2 p.m. for a same day, zero-obligation inspection and estimate or to provide Orlando pest control & extermination services near you.
+*Call us today before 2 p.m.
+(Monday-Friday) for a same day, zero-obligation inspection and estimate or to provide Central Florida pest control & extermination services near you.